fanofxiaofeng/struts-site/source/primer.md

 ### JavaScript, AJAX, and SOAP {#javascript}

-WIth HTTP and HTML you can already provide static web pages.
+With HTTP and HTML you can already provide static web pages.
 Today this is much often not longer enough and your application users might expect a interactive user interface.
 Web developers often resort to [JavaScript](http://en.wikipedia.org/wiki/JavaScript) to make web applications more interesting.